-Audio Glossary – Terms from Recording, Mixing & Mastering simply explained
+Audio Glossary – Recording, Mixing & Mastering Terms Explained Clearly

-Whether you're recording your first music project or are an experienced engineer, our audio lexicon supports you with practical information and tips for better productions.
+Whether you are working on your very first recording or are already an experienced engineer, our audio glossary supports you with practical information and real-world tips for achieving better results.

-🔍 What awaits you in our audio lexicon?
+🔍 What can you expect from our audio glossary?

-Would you like to explain a term yourself or submit a guest article?
+Would you like to explain an audio term yourself or submit a guest article?

-👉 Please send suggestions and articles via our Contact form.
+👉 Please send your ideas and articles via our contact form.

 📚 Glossary entries